Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: EQUILIBRIUM QUANTUM CORRELATIONS BETWEEN TWO EQUALLY ACCELERATED DETECTORS

-The possible explanation for the fluctuating oscillation pattern in time of the entanglement might be the quantum recurrence (live and die) behavior from the non-Markovian effect~\cite{r27}.
-The non-Markovian effect can lead to the information back flow from the system to the environment.~\cite{ref28} The eventual decreasing trend of the entanglement in time may come from the fact that at long times the systems reach equilibrium being lack of the quantum nature of the thermal mixed states.
+The fluctuating oscillation pattern in time of the entanglement might be due to the quantum recurrence (live-and-die) behavior from the nonMarkovian effect~\cite{r27}.
+We do not use the Born--Markov approximation in the computation.
+The environment is nonMarkovian, which preserves a certain memory of the system and then affects the subsequent system evolution.
+The nonMarkovian effect can lead to information flowing back from the environment to the system~\cite{ref28}, thus the entanglement within the system may exhibit an oscillating pattern~\cite{Ref27,Ref29} (this is easier to check when the coupling is constant).
+The eventual decreasing trend of the entanglement in time may come from the fact that the stronger the thermal noise, the more thermal excitations the detectors can capture.
+At long times, the systems reach equilibrium and become thermal mixed states lacking a quantum nature, which weakens the harvesting entanglement.
+Meanwhile, the thermal noise strengthens the system--field interaction and further boosts the system--field entanglement.
+By contrast, the detector--detector entanglement weakens because of the monogamous relationship of quantum correlations~\cite{Ref28}.
+Therefore, the thermal noise harms the entanglement within the system in general.
 Besides, the coupling constant decreases over time once $\tau > \tau_{0}$.
-We can then omit the memory effect of the environment, considering that there is no feedback from environment to system as long as the coupling to the environment is weak enough.~\cite{ref29}
+We can then omit the memory effect of the environment, considering that there is no feedback from environment to system as long as the coupling to the environment is sufficiently weak~\cite{ref29}.

 At fixed times, as the acceleration (temperature) increases, the entanglement decreases monotonically.
-This is from the Unruh effect: the local acceleration is equivalent to the temperature.
-When the acceleration or equivalently the temperature is high enough, there is no entanglement in Figure ~\ref{fig:1a}~\ref{fig:1b}.
+This can be seen as a consequence of the Unruh effect: the local acceleration is equivalent to the temperature.
+When the acceleration or equivalently the temperature is sufficiently high, there is no entanglement in Figs.~\ref{fig:1a} and \ref{fig:1b}.
 As the acceleration (temperature) increases, the thermal effects become more pronounced and the decoherence becomes more significant, leading to reduced entanglement.
-Noticed that the entanglement reduction is relatively faster for the stationary detectors in a thermal bath than that for the accelerated detectors.
+Note that the entanglement reduction is faster for the stationary detectors in a thermal bath than for the ADs.

-2) Quantum Mutual Information and Quantum Discord
+\subsubsection{Quantum mutual information and quantum discord}

-The mutual information between the two detectors, which quantifies the total quantum correlation, is shown in Figure ~\ref{fig:2a}~\ref{fig:2b}.
-In our setting, the quantum mutual information has almost the same trend in time and acceleration (temperature) compared to the quantum discord.
-For the sake of simplicity, we just consider the quantum discord in details.
-The statement also holds for the mutual information.
+The mutual information between the two detectors, which quantifies the total quantum correlation, is shown in Figs.~\ref{fig:2a} and \ref{fig:2b}.
+In our setting, the quantum mutual information has almost the same trends in time and acceleration (temperature) compared to the quantum discord.
+For simplicity, we consider only the quantum discord in detail, but the discussion holds also for the mutual information.